OOlashyn/oolashyn.github.io/_posts/2019-12-20-another-way-to-get-entity-name-and-id-in-pcf.md

 But there might be a solution that sort of supported and will work (only for Model-Driven app),

 **UPDATE** - please do not use this method in your production instance.
-Microsoft said that using URL can have incosistant behavior and other side effects.
+Microsoft said that using URL can have inconsistant behavior and other side effects.

 ## Solution